johnrichardellis/SQL.GiveMeTheGoods/README.md

 Use the **BETWEEN** operator to select all the records from the **Courses** table where the value of the **CreditHours** column is between 10 and 20.

+select * from Courses where CreditHours between 10 and 20;

 *(Add your query to the file exercise7.sql)*

 Use the **BETWEEN** operator to select all the records from the **Courses** table where the value of the **CreditHours** column is NOT between 10 and 20.

+select * from Courses where CreditHours not between 10 and 20;

 *(Add your query to the file exercise8.sql)*

 Use the **BETWEEN** operator to select all the records from the **Courses** table where the value of the **CourseName** column is alphabetically between 'ColdFusion' and 'Python'.

+select * from Courses where CourseName between 'ColdFusion' and 'Python';

 *(Add your query to the file exercise9.sql)*